MOwaisAzizi/SapphireSky-internship-2025-Mohammad-Owais/Coding-Challange/README.md

     const dog = new Animal("Dog");
     dog.speak();

-5. What is Method Overriding in JavaScript and Who Do You Use it ?
+7. What is Method Overriding in JavaScript and How Do You Use it ?
     _ANSWER_
     Method overriding allows a child class to modify a method inherited from a parent class.
     _EXAMPLE_